cdmojoli/cl-amazon-linux-container/README.md

 The project was inspired by
 <https://github.com/y2q-actionman/cl-aws-custom-runtime-test>.

-## Building the image with `build-image.sh`
+## Building the image with `build-al2023-lisp-oci-image.sh`

-`build-image.sh` is a thin wrapper around `docker build` that supplies sensible defaults and a few convenience flags.
+`build-al2023-lisp-oci-image.sh` is a thin wrapper around `docker build` that supplies sensible defaults and a few convenience flags.

 ### Basic usage

 ```
-./build-image.sh --impl sbcl-bin
+./build-al2023-lisp-oci-image.sh --impl sbcl-bin
 ```

 • Builds the image with the latest *binary* SBCL available via Roswell.